January 13th to February 7th – 25 nights /26 days training

 The accommodation offers double or twin beds with a private balcony, air-conditioning, television, telephone, locker facility and hair dryers.
 Prices include 3 meals per day.
 Flights, transfers and reading material are not included in the prices.

-Twin Room with Balcony and Lake view
+Twin Room with Balcony and Lake view (pictured below)

 Price for 25 nights – 1,500 euro per person sharing

-Single Room with Balcony and Lake view
+Single Room with Balcony and Lake view (pictured below)

 Price for 25 nights 2,500 euros single occupancy

-Your flights and transfers are not included
+Your flights and transfers are not included in the price and must be added to the training fee and accommodation fee.

 Kollam is a great city to visit in the state of Kerala.
 There are no regular flights from other major cities of the country to Kollam.
 Nearest airport is Thiruvananthapuram International Airport (TRV).
 Kollam is well connected to other major cities of the country via regular trains.
 You can easily get regular buses to Kollam from other major cities of the country.